django-cms/django-cms-mgmt/work contribution/work groups.md

 ## What is a workgroup?

-A workgroup is a temporary or permanent group of volunteers who work together on open feature requests, bugs or feature improvements.
+A workgroup is a temporary or permanent group of volunteers who work together on a single or several open feature requests, bugs or feature improvements.
 The creation of a workgroup can be spontaneous and only last for the duration of the assigned task(s) or for long-term cooperation on a specific topic group.

 ## Who can join a workgroup?

-Anyone can join a workgroup or create a new work group for a topic that does not yet exist.
+Anyone can join a workgroup or create a new work group for an issue that does not yet exist.

 The basis for the workgroups is this [spreadsheet](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0)

-This document lists all current features, issues and bugs with the corresponding workgroups.
+This document lists all current new feature suggestions, improvements, issues and bugs with the corresponding workgroups.

-## How do workgroups organize their collaboration?
+## How do workgroups organize their work collaboration?

 The organization of work collaboration in workgroups is up to the group members.
-They can decide how they collaborate on their assigned tasks.
-However, the django CMS Association provides various collaboration tools that can be used by the group members;
+They can decide how they want to collaborate on their assigned tasks.
+However, the django CMS Association provides various collaboration tools that can be freely used by the group members;

 - [Slack](https://www.django-cms.org/slack)
 - [Discourse Forum](https://discourse.django-cms.org/)